asuprem/ODIN-MLEP/readme.md

-# WIP (<span style="color:red"> Ignore this for now</span>)
+# ODIN
+ODIN is a Machine Learning Event Processor (MLEP).
+It is a system to perform event detection in drifting data.

+Here we describe execution, implementation, and data exploration for MLEP.

-installing as a development package
+You should installing as a development package

     cd into mlep
     pip3 install -e .

-# MLEP
-MLEP is a Machine Learning Event Processor.
-It is a system to perform event detection in drifting data.

-Here we describe execution, implementation, and data exploration for MLEP.

 ## Division of work
 Basically, Abhijit wrote the MLEP server (front-end interface) and drift-adaptive section on top of